dyninst/dyninst/docs/symtabAPI/developer/AddrLookup.h.rst

     Retrieves all :cpp:class:`Symtab` objects contained in the process.

-    This includes the process’s executable and all shared objects loaded into its address space.
+    This includes the process's executable and all shared objects loaded into its address space.

     Returns ``false`` on error.